-Face-to-face services are limited at the moment because of the COVID-19 (coronavirus) outbreak.
-But a number of services are providing online and phone services.
+Some face-to-face services are limited at the moment because of the COVID-19 (coronavirus) outbreak.
+But a number of organisations are still providing:

 - online counselling and support

 Some of the main services are listed below.

 Online CBT also works well to help manage mental health and wellbeing.

 We have partnered with SilverCloud Health to provide internet-based Cognitive Behaviour Therapy (iCBT).
 It is delivered by clinical staff and can be effective for people with anxiety or depression.
 The service is for people over the age of 18 and each programme runs for up to 8 weeks.

 You need to be referred by one of the following to access the service:

 Free series of online video resources to learn and practice key elements of mental wellbeing such as mindfulness, gratitude, self-care and resilience from HSE Health and Wellbeing.

 Read more about the Minding your Wellbeing Programme.